Tom's Guide Verdict

 But if you’re looking to back up your entire professional or personal library, you’ll likely need to upgrade to Flickr Pro.
 With Flickr Pro, users can upload unlimited full-resolution photos and have an ad-free browsing experience.
 You can also use Flickr’s AutoUploadr feature, where all the images from your device or from selected files in your hard drive will be automatically backed up.

 If you choose to make your photos public, Flickr Pro will also enable you to access advanced statistics about your photos, which may be useful to professional photographers.
-Flickr Pro costs $6.99 a month.
-You can save a little money by paying for every three months, at $18.99.
+Flickr Pro costs $8.25 a month.

 The most important feature of a cloud storage option for photos is the ability to upload and organize those photos.
 With Flickr, it’s easy to upload many photos at once.
 After you do so, there are three primary ways to view them.